Skip to main content

 But what if your administrator is unavailable?
 Or what do you do in the unlikely event that your administrator doesn’t know what standards you have to meet?

-In that case, you can start reaching out to Internet resources — especially online communities!
+However, this doesn't help you actually cover your standards.
+So consider reaching out to online communities for teaching advice.
 These communities typically have teachers from all different subjects sharing ideas, practices, and strategies to get the most out of their time with students.

 With administrators, colleagues, and online communities at your disposal, you should have no problem getting the career readiness standards for your state!